 What to Bring as a Spectator

-• Rain or shine, you’ll be standing outside for a while with little overhead coverage, so make sure you bring some sunscreen to reapply.
+• You’ll be standing outside for a while with little overhead coverage, so make sure you bring some sunscreen to reapply.

-• If you’re height-challenged, today is not the day to wear your flattest shoes.
-Wear something comfortable that will give you a better vantage.
+• If you’re height-challenged, today is not the best day to wear your flattest shoes.
+Consider wearing something comfortable that will give you a better vantage.

 Final Tip!